 The Tony Award winning singer and actress Anika Noni Rose is pretty busy nowadays.
-She was star of hit films like Dreamgirls and Disney’s The Princess and the Frog, won a Tony on Broadway and can even be seen on the hit show, Power.
+She was star of hit films like Dreamgirls, Disney’s The Princess and the Frog, the 2017 film Everything’s Everything, won a Tony on Broadway and can even be seen on the hit show, Power.

 “I’m quite a perfectionist.
 I think I’ve over the years been able to release some of it … there are times when that really works in your favor,” she tells NPR.

 After earning a Tony award for her work in the play Caroline, or Change, Rose drew critical acclaim for her portrayal of “Maggie the Cat” in the Broadway revival of Cat on a Hot Tin Roof.
 She was also thrilled to be the voice of Disney’s first black princess in the long-awaited animated film, The Princess and the Frog.